ThrishaDev25/BookStore/README.md

 ## Acknowledgments

-- Mention any libraries, frameworks, or resources you used or were inspired by in your project.
+- If you have any questions or suggestions, feel free to contact us at [thrishadev25@gmail.com].